 It shows a positive and human part of his visage.
-He settle a boat for her so that she could first go to a nearby island.
+He settles a boat for her so that she could first go to a nearby island.
 They also provided him with food and clothes.
 He further stated that he could avoid Korean fishing boats.
 He offers her a flashlight and convinces her that he can use the flashlight if he takes food or anything out as he instructed.
-Dr Sadao helped the man escape.
+Dr. Sadao helped the man escape.

 (6) Why did Sadao Hoki go to America?
 Narrate his experiences there.